 With a MISSION of preparing students for college and life, we have established our school as a consistent producer of superior results.
-Black River offers a SMALL school environment with small class sizes and a CHALLENGING curriculum which fosters student engagement in their own education and enhances student responsibility and accountability.
+Black River offers a UNIQUE school environment with small class sizes and a CHALLENGING curriculum which fosters student engagement in their own education and enhances student responsibility and accountability.
 We also have the full support and resources provided by our charter, Grand Valley State University.
 The GVSU Charter team helps to raise our community of learners and educators to the next level.

 Recognizing that FAMILY SUPPORT is a vital component of the educational and personal success of our students, parents are engaged in every aspect of the school.
 Life-long learning, mutual respect and achievement of personal potential are BEDROCK VALUES throughout all grades at Black River.